Ultimate Guide To WordPress RSS

 WPeMatico Plugin

-WPeMatico is an easy to use plugin that lets you publish posts automatically from RSS/Atom feeds of your choice.
+WPeMatico is an easy to use auto blogging plugin that lets you publish posts automatically from RSS/Atom feeds that you specify.

-You can manage all the feeds you import and organize them according to campaigns and categories.
+You can manage all of your imported feeds and arrange them according to categories and campaigns.

 For more details, go here: